n-ii-ma/Repotify/README.md

 </p>

 ## Setup
-The following variables are required to run the program.
+The following variables are required to run the program:
 - REACT_APP_CLIENT_ID
 - REACT_APP_CLIENT_SECRET